Seek Returns logo

 Min

-SAP’s Interest Coverage Ratio of 32.64 is in the upper quartile for the Software industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+SAP’s Interest Coverage Ratio of 32.64 is positioned comfortably within the norm for the Software industry, indicating a standard and healthy capacity to cover its interest payments.

 KSPI vs. SAP: A comparison of their Interest Coverage Ratio (TTM) against their respective Consumer Finance and Software industry benchmarks.